ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/03--gof--creational-design-patterns/terms.md

 ### Factories (Factory Methods, Abstract Factories)

-In the *factory* design pattern, a client creates an object without knowing how (by which class) the object is created.
+In the *factory* pattern, a client creates an object without knowing how (by which class) the object is created.

+There are two forms of factories:

+- The *factory method* that is, in Python, a function that returns a different object per input parameter but is considered in Python as over-engineered or unnecessarily complex.

+- The *abstract factory* that is a group of factory methods, where each factory method is responsible for generating a different kind of object.

 ### Builders